Throwback: Full Interview for World Hearing Day 2024

 Access to APD Questionnaire - Adult form

 For children and adults who have complex conditions, or are eligible for Medicare Team Care Arrangements/Chronic Disease Management plans, you may be able to access Medicare rebates on your audiological appointments including APD evaluations and therapies (*conditions apply).
+Please see your GP to check your eligibility.

 For private health insurance rebates, please check with your provider.